mrmrcoleman/autocon2_workshop/docs/4_Discovery_Reconciliation_Slurpit.md

 > **username** admin@admin.com
 > **password** 12345678

 In Slurpit navigate to `Devices` -> `Overview` and you'll see our lab devices.
-Click on the ellipsis menu (three dots) on the far right side of each device and click `Schedule Now`.
+For both devices click on the ellipsis menu (three dots) on the far right side of device and click `Schedule Now`.

 <img src="images/slurpit/device_schedule.png" alt="Slurpit Add Device" title="Slurpit Add Device" width="400" />